rwpenney/spfpm/README.md

 including trigonometric and exponential functions.

 The package provides:
-* Representations of numbers with a fixed number of fractional bits
+* Representations of values with a fixed number of fractional bits
 * Optional constraints on the number of whole-number bits
 * Interconversion between native Python types and fixed-point objects
 * Arithmetic operations (addition, subtraction, multiplication, division)